danpro8419-sudo/bao-dien-hai-yen-wedding/wedding-invitation/README.md

 Admin user hiện tại đã được cấp quyền bằng UUID trong migration.

 Mở `/admin/` để đăng nhập bằng tài khoản Supabase Auth.

+## V5 — Sticky Countdown
+Countdown is now section #2 after the opening.
+Once scrolled past, it becomes a compact sticky pill on desktop and a full-width top bar on mobile.
+On/after 03.01.2027 it changes to `WE ARE MARRIED ❤️`.
+Supabase, RSVP, Guest Upload and Admin are unchanged.